danskernesdigitalebibliotek/dpl-platform/docs/runbooks/add-library-site-to-platform.md

 Be aware that the referenced images needs to be publicly available as Lagoon currently only authenticates against ghcr.io.

-Sites on the `webmaster` plan must have this specified as well, as this indicates that an environment for testing custom Drupal modules should be made available for the site.
+Sites on the "webmaster" plan must have the field `plan` set to `"webmaster"` as this indicates that an environment for testing custom Drupal modules should also be deployed.
 For example:

 ```yaml
 sites: